Kenji Midori

-Kenji Midori (緑 健児, Midori Kenji) is a Japanese martial artist.
-He is an instructor of the Full-contact Karate.
+Kenji Midori (緑 健児, Midori Kenji) is a Japanese martial artist and an instructor of the Full-contact Karate.
 He has an 8th Dan black belt in World Karate Organization Shinkyokushinkai.

 Career

 Midori was a student of Mas Oyama, the founder of Kyokushin kaikan.
 He lost in the 4th World Tournament to British Michael Thompson.
 After the 4th World Tournament, Midori went on to claim his third All Japan Weight title and reached the final of the All Japan Tournament.

 Four years later, Midori entered the 5th World Tournament, where he defeated the reigning All Japan Champion Akira Masuda to become the 5th Kyokushin Karate World Champion.